FAQ about Compute Cloud

 How do I create a multi-interface VM?

 You can add a network interface only when creating a VM.
-Currently, multiple interfaces can be created only on network images from Yandex Cloud Marketplace.
+Currently, you can only create multiple interfaces on network images from Yandex Cloud Marketplace.

 You can also create a NAT instance to use multiple network interfaces.